Hot Topics in the Financial Services Industry

 More employees are demanding workplace flexibility, and the financial services industry is no exception.
 To retain top talent, employers in the financial services industry may want to consider adding flexibility.
 This is also valuable to help ensure business continuity in the event of a natural disaster or other emergency.

-In addition, certain states and municipalities, including San Francisco, California, and Vermont, have created laws to ensure that employees with caregiving responsibilities have a right to request flexible working arrangements without fear of reprisal.
+In addition, certain states and municipalities, including San Francisco, California, New Hampshire and Vermont, have created laws to ensure that some or all employees have a right to request flexible working arrangements without fear of reprisal.
 Flexible working arrangements may include telecommuting, job sharing or an alternative work schedule.
 See How to Handle Requests for Flexible Work Arrangements.

 Protection of Trade Secrets